wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 Most platforms provide a way for organizations to configure *containers* or *work profiles* that provide separation between personal apps and work data.

-Whilst these spaces are not impermeable, they lower the risk that arbitrary third-party applications can access and potentially compromise sensitive work data.
+While these spaces are not impermeable, they lower the risk that arbitrary third-party applications can access and potentially compromise sensitive work data.
 Your organization's third-party application policies can be more liberal if you are happy with the security level that this separation provides.

 These spaces are often part of a platform's bring your own device (BYOD) features.
 You should read our [guidance on BYOD](/bronze-controls/byod-guidance) if you are considering that approach.